-The survey of municipal caseworkers yielded 389 respondents with an overall response rate of 88 percent of those who were sampled.
-These respondents were selected by the municipal middle managers according to specified selection criteria that require respondents to have at least three months experience with individual contact-course conversations with clients that are available for work.
+The survey of municipal caseworkers yielded 389 respondents with an overall response rate of 88% of those who were sampled.
+These respondents were selected by the municipal middle managers according to specified selection criteria that require respondents to have at least 3 months experience with individual contact course conversations with clients that are available for work.
 An internet-based survey was collected from early May until the end of June 2006.
 Two email reminders and a third telephone follow-up reminder were sent to increase participation.
-The caseworkers that responded are from 190 of the 269 Danish municipalities, thereby providing representation of 71 percent of the municipalities.
-Municipalities with less than 10,000 inhabitants and few employment services clients are slightly underrepresented among the survey respondents making up 42.3 percent of our sample compared to 47.4 percent of all municipalities.
-This under-representation of municipalities is counteracted by the fact that our selection criteria of caseworkers provided an over-representation of those from small municipalities.
+The caseworkers that responded are from 190 of the 269 Danish municipalities, thereby providing representation of 71% of the municipalities.
+Municipalities with less than 10,000 inhabitants and few employment services clients are slightly underrepresented among the survey respondents making up 42.3% of our sample compared to 47.4% of all municipalities.
+This underrepresentation of municipalities is counteracted by the fact that our selection criteria of caseworkers provided an overrepresentation of those from small municipalities.